Formal plethories: The structure of the category of formal bimodules

 \section{The structure of the category of formal bimodules}

-In this section we will study the algebraic structure of $\fBimod{k}{l}$, the category of formal bimodules, in more detail.
-The main points are that this category is a $2$-bimodule over $\Mod_l$ (Lemma~\ref{fbimodtwomodule}) and the existence of an approximation to the objectwise tensor product of modules over $l$, making it into a $2$-algebra (Thm.~\ref{bimodtwoalgebra}.
+In this section we will study in more detail the algebraic structure of $\fBimod{k}{l}$, the category of formal bimodules, and its subcategory $\fBimodf{k}{l}$ of flat formal bimodules.
+The main points are that these categories are $2$-bimodules (Def.~\ref{def:tworingtwomod}) over $\Mod_l$ (Lemma~\ref{fbimodtwomodule}) and the existence of an approximation to the objectwise tensor product of modules over $l$, making it into a $2$-algebra (Def.~\ref{def:twoalgebra}, Thm.~\ref{bimodtwoalgebra}).
+This $2$-algebra structure is half of the $2$-monoidal structure (Def.~\ref{def:twomonoidalcat}) on the category of formal bimodules constructed in Section~\ref{sec:fringsfplethories}; the other monoidal structure will be cooked up from the $\Mod_l$-$2$-module structure defined in this section.

-Recall from Cor.~\ref{vproenriched} that $\Pro-\Mod_k$ is a $2$-bimodule over $\Mod_K$.
+Recall from Cor.~\ref{vproenriched} that $\Pro-\Mod_k$ is a $2$-bimodule over $\Mod_\Z$.